ReflectionHLE/ReflectionHLE/README.md

 (or a symlink to) the SDL2 sources, named "SDL".
-- If a resampling library is used, then src/android-lib/app/jni should additionally contain a copy of (or a symlink to) the corresponding resampling library sources, using one of these names for the directory/symlink (depending on the library in use): samplerate, soxr, speexdsp.
+- If a resampling library is used, then src/android-lib/app/jni should additionally contain a copy of (or a symlink to) the corresponding resampling library sources.
+SpeexDSP is currently the only library tested and known to work, so use "speexdsp" for the name of the directory (or symlink).
 - While under src/kdreams/android-project, type "./gradlew assembleDebug".
 If there is no unexpected issue, you should get a reflection-kdreams-debug.apk package in src/kdreams/android-project/app/build/outputs/apk.